 - Cube the avocado while still in the skin and then add to a bowl with the lemon and lime juice to keep the cubes from browning.

-- Use a potato ricer to achieve desired consistency.
-Serve at room temperature.
-Store leftovers (if there is any!) in an airtight container in the fridge.
-Enjoy!
+- Serve the guacamole at room temperature with chips or veggies for dipping.
+If you have any leftovers (if there is any!), store them in an airtight container in the fridge.
+Enjoy